-- Milk substitutes – Nut milk like almond and coconut milk replace milk on a keto diet as dairy milk contains lactose which is a type of sugar.
-Soy milk is not a good alternative to dairy due to its carb content.
+- Milk substitutes – Nut milk like almond and coconut milk replace milk on a keto diet.
+Dairy milk contains lactose, which is a type of sugar that can kick you out of ketosis.
+Soy milk is not a good alternative to dairy due to its high carb content.

 - Non-nutritive sweeteners – Stevia, erythritol, and monk fruit are popular keto sweeteners.

 Now that you have your ingredients ready, take a look at our Recipes Section to get inspired.
 There, you will find over 300 keto recipes.
-Note down the recipes you have in plan for the next couple of days or a week.
-That way, you'll ensure you're eating three keto meals a day to enter ketosis.
+Write down the recipes you have in plan for the next couple of days or a week.
+That way, you'll ensure you're eating three keto meals a day for foolproof ketosis.